 Tracker Posted January 6, 2022 Report Posted January 6, 2022 In South Africa, COVID cases fall as fast as they rose — suggesting the omicron wave could be brief The omicron variant is going extinct almost as fast as it took off in South Africa As goes South Africa, so goes the rest of the world.
 That sentiment might capture the hope of the health care community as they observe the infection pattern of omicron variant in the Southern Hemisphere nation of nearly 60 million people.
 When cases of the newly discovered COVID-19 mutation skyrocketed in South Africa in November and December 2021, the world took notice, fearful that it would soon reach the shores of all nations.
 After scientists learned that the SARS-CoV-2 strain was more transmissible than other viruses which cause COVID-19, political leaders like President Joe Biden began preparing their nations for the worst.
 But now, merely a month since cases began spiking in South Africa, numbers have dropped precipitously.
 Indeed, recent COVID-19 case numbers in South Africa resemble a very steep mountain — an incredibly fast spike, followed by an equally fast fall.
 Now, as South Africa emerges from the other side of its omicron wave, observers hope that the rest of the world will also find itself in better shape at the end of this chapter of the pandemic than it was during other variant phases.
 Fortuitously, researchers in South Africa have found that people in that country who were infected with the omicron variant were much less likely to be hospitalized, at least compared with previous variants.
 Just as notably, people who become sick after getting infected with omicron seem to recover more quickly than patients who were infected with other SARS-CoV-2 variants.
 Experts in the country believe the omicron surge there has already peaked, with the government issuing a statement on Dec.
 30 explaining that there had been a 29.7 percent decrease in the number of confirmed new cases for the week ending on Christmas Day, compared with the number from the previous week (from 127,753 down to 89,781 cases).
 "All indicators suggest the country may have passed the peak of the fourth wave at a national level," the statement added, noting that there were only two provinces that reported increases in cases (the Western Cape and Eastern Cape).
 Officials also noted that, although the variant remains highly transmissible, hospitalizations have not increased as much as during previous COVID-19 waves.
 "This means that the country has a spare capacity for admission of patients even for routine health services," they pointed out.
 In South Africa, COVID cases fall as fast as they rose — suggesting the omicron wave could be brief | Salon.com Noeller and JCon 2

 GCn20 Posted January 6, 2022 Report Posted January 6, 2022 (edited) 15 hours ago, Eternal optimist said: Good, I hope they give him a swift kick in the balls on the way out.
 While practicing social distancing, of course.
 How in the f are there that many people with children in the 5 - 11 age group that haven't got their first shot?
 My daughter is currently 3 and I plan on booking her first shot on her 5th birthday.
 I wish we had a better option than just "welp hope our 3 year old doesn't catch this life altering virus".
 In the North, availability of vaccine to 5-11 year olds has been very poor.
 It was supposed to run through the schools after Xmas break for much of the North but now kids are at home.
 Don't presume this is an issue with parents choosing not to get their kids vaccinated, it is a systemic problem right now in many of the rural areas.
 My son was to get his first shot this week through his school but that has been cancelled.
 I called for an appointment for him and was given a date 3 weeks later.
 (Called inbetween Xmas and New Years).
-Edited January 6, 2022 by GCn20 Eternal optimist and Mark H. 2
+Edited January 6, 2022 by GCn20 Mark H. and Eternal optimist 2

 JCon Posted January 6, 2022 Author Report Posted January 6, 2022 5 minutes ago, GCn20 said: In the North, availability of vaccine to 5-11 year olds has been very poor.
 It was supposed to run through the schools after Xmas break for much of the North but now kids are at home.
 Don't presume this is an issue with parents choosing not to get their kids vaccinated, it is a systemic problem right now in many of the rural areas.
 My son was to get his first shot this week through his school but that has been cancelled.
 I called for an appointment for him and was given a date 3 weeks later.
 (Called inbetween Xmas and New Years).
 They were going to immunize the students at my boys' school at the end of January.
 Who is administering the shots up north?
 Is it clinics or are they at doctors offices and pharmacies?
 The big advantage we have down south is the prevalence of pharmacies to help get the shots in arms.